amohamed59/SRT411-Assignment-0/Assignment_0.md

 ---
-title: "Assignment 0: Intro to R and Github
+title: "Assignment 0: Intro to R and Github"
 author: "amohamed59"
 output:
   html_document:
     toc: true
     theme: united
 ---
 The objective of this assignment is to complete all the ToDo's in the document: A short introduction to R.